 “Nor are we here primarily to discuss certain fundamentals of Catholic doctrine, or to restate in greater detail the traditional teaching of the Fathers and of early and more recent theologians.
 We presume that these things are sufficiently well known and familiar to you all… There was no need to call a council merely to hold discussions of that nature.
 What is needed at the present time is a new enthusiasm, a new joy and serenity of mind in the unreserved acceptance by all of the entire Christian faith, without forfeiting that accuracy and precision in its presentation which characterized the proceedings of the Council of Trent and the First Vatican Council.”

 The results were equally as opaque.
-The cause of and ultimate product of the council was a groundswell of irrational exuberance about modernity and an attempt to get in front of the parade, and created an environment thereafter in which questionable or fully heretical interpretations were, if not encouraged, tolerated and permitted as they became normal practice.
-It created just enough confusion for modernists to work.
-These wished to avoid or work around troublesome, well-established traditional doctrines to their suitors and influencers in the powerful international elite who considered themselves enlightened rationalists or simply humanists.
+The cause and ultimate product of the council was a groundswell of irrational exuberance about modernity and an attempt to get in front of the parade.
+An environment emerged thereafter in which questionable or fully heretical interpretations were, if not encouraged, tolerated and permitted as they became normal practice.
+It created just enough confusion for modernists to work by pressing at the edges of orthodoxy.
+Many modernists wished to avoid or work around troublesome, well-established doctrines to their suitors and influencers in the powerful international elite who considered themselves enlightened rationalists or humanists.
 This confusion was the perfect cover for charismatic and powerful individuals within the Catholic Church to press for wholesale and sweeping changes to every aspect of Catholicity on the basis of the ever expanding skeleton key of discourse that was “the Spirit of Vatican II.”

 One particular odd component of this council was John XXIII’s insistence on having “observers” present who were specifically non-Catholic.
 One must ask, even if the reader is not a Catholic, how a non-Catholic is invested or capable of giving meaningful input on inside baseball issues for the Catholic Church?
 If they were not contributors, why have them observe?
 Certainly it seems a harmless way to build interfaith dialogue, but on the other hand a distinctly familial event isn’t an appropriate place to build geopolitical connections.
 Further, the level of detail and the caliber of scholars typically involved in these types of councils is no joke.
 Perhaps the reasoning was that they would provide interesting perspective; however, it would be strange for an Astronomy conference to invite Veterinarians or, perhaps more aptly, Astrologers to somehow provide perspective to the discussions.
 Many Popes have been lured by a possible sighting of the unicorn that is reunion with the Eastern (Orthodox) Church.
 The situation of the Russian Orthodox Church at the time, however, makes what happened next distressing.